Pydjama3/SecretSantaSolver/README.md

 ## License & contribution

 This repository is minimal and intended as a small utility.
 Feel free to adapt and submit improvements (pull requests) for features like better CLI handling, additional constraints, or more robust validation.

----

-If you want, I can add a `--help` option to `runner.pl` and a small `Makefile` or script to run quick checks.
-Tell me which and I'll implement it and update the README with the new usage examples.